arancauchi/dark-past/tromelin.md

 By the third year, only fifteen people were left alive.

 Year four passed.
 Then five.
 Then ten.
-The seasons blurred together - cyclone season, dry season, the sun rising and setting over the same empty horizon.
 The world forgot them.
 But they kept the fire burning.

 Then, in 1773 - twelve years after the wreck - a ship appeared on the horizon.